Pocket Doors vs. Barn Doors

 Cons

-• Tricky Installation: Pocket doors are much more difficult to install than almost any other type of door.
-Because of this, paying someone to do it for you is also pretty expensive, and much more so if you’re renovating an existing door frame.
+- Tricky Installation: Pocket doors are much more difficult to install than almost any other type of door.
+Because of this, hiring someone to do it for you can be quite costly.
+It is even more expensive if you are renovating an existing door frame.

 Barn Doors